vc27/Documentation/html Templating.md

 </div>
 ```

-### Loop
+### Layouts
-Loops follow the same basic concept as a standard block.
+Layout follow the same basic concept as a standard block.

-**.loop**
+**.layout**
-This is a globalized class that allows for the obvious usage through out all "loops" with in a project.
+This is a globalized class that allows for the obvious usage through out all "layouts" with in a project.

-**.loop-{type}**
+**.layout-{type}**
 _usage: optional, recommended_
-This class allows for specific loop types to overwrite "loop".
+This class allows for specific layout types to overwrite "layout".
 It also allows for targeting div's with out using id's.
-A few example of loop-{type} would be: loop-posts, loop-pages, loop-events, loop-video
+A few example of layout-{type} would be: layout-posts, layout-pages, layout-events, layout-video

 **.hentry**
-hentry refers to an individual item with in a loop. "item" would be a better term, but hentry has been used more often so it will remain in place.
+hentry refers to an individual item with in a layout. "item" would be a better term, but hentry has been used more often so it will remain in place.

 **.hentry-{type}**
 _usage: optional, recommended_
-The purpose of hentry type to allow for various item types to exist with in a single loop and retain various styles.
+The purpose of hentry type to allow for various item types to exist with in a single layout and retain various styles.

 **h1, .h1, h2, .h2, h3, .h3, h4, .h4, h5, .h5, h6, .h6, .h7, .etc**
 _usage: optional, recommended_